LispCookbook/cl-cookbook/performance.md

 title: Performance Tuning and Tips
 ---

-Most (if not all) Common Lisp implementations translates the source code into assembly language, so the performance is really good compared with some other interpreted languages.
+Many Common Lisp implementations translate the source code into assembly language, so the performance is really good compared with some other interpreted languages.

 However, sometimes we just want the program to be faster.
 This chapter